Warning: Disturbing content!

 There is no law that prevents men from legally purchasing access to women whose ability to give sexual consent is seriously compromised and they do so repeatedly.
 In response some German support agencies (inadvertently) victim-blame women by telling them to “stay professional” and “away from drugs” rather than looking at the root cause of women’s distress and asking why men seek out women so severely incapacitated.

 Analyzing changes between pre- and post-liberalization Germany is difficult considering many cases lack detailed information.
-Counting up women’s origin however one can observe changing demographics in the sex trade over the years: An ever increasing number of women are migrants who have come to outnumber local women (confirmed by government data from 2019 putting the number of licensed migrants in the sex trade at 81% – which means the actual number including unlicensed women is likely even higher).
+Counting up women’s origin however one can observe changing demographics in the sex trade over the years: An ever-increasing number of women are migrants who have come to outnumber local women (confirmed by government data from 2019 putting the number of licensed migrants in the sex trade at 81% – which means the actual number including unlicensed women is likely even higher).
 While in the 80s and 90s the majority of murder victims were German, this reverses in the 00s and 2010s (p.
 7-8).

 Between 2002 and 2020 43% of victims are Eastern European, primarily Romanian, Bulgarian, Polish and Ukrainian, c.
 12% from Asia, predominantly Thai, c.
 6% African, 4% Latin American and 4% Western/Southern European.
 Almost all countries of origin were unsurprisingly significantly poorer than Germany and showcase how poverty is one factor that leads women into the German sex trade in the first place.
 Information on several cases reveals a number of women were trafficked, by force and by fraud e.g. by false promises of regular work in Germany, such as a waitress, cleaner or nanny.
 Some women knew they were entering the sex trade, but the level of control enacted over their lives would still qualify them as trafficking victims in many countries.

-Many women were feeding whole families in their home countries, some of them aware of were the money was coming from, sometimes taking an active role, and sometimes unaware.
+Many women were feeding whole families in their home countries, some of them aware of where the money was coming from, sometimes taking an active role, and sometimes unaware.
 The case of Christina B. (25) from Romania highlights what male violence against women in prostitution costs entire families: Shortly after Christina was murdered by a “long-term customer” who was registered with her German escort agency, her older sisters, also in the sex trade, vanished, police presuming another murder.
 The reality is that families are sacrificing daughters, sometimes multiple women and girls, into the sex trade in Western Europe to make ends meet.
 This journey West is an acute risk to physical and mental well-being and repeatedly an early death sentence – so much that some Romanian feminists have started describing it as a “genocide”.

 Overall the biographies of victims indicate that most women killed in German prostitution were not making a free choice to enter the trade, but engaged in it due to lack of choices, if not outright force.
 Many victims were in the process of trying to leave prostitution or had tried before.